Windows 10/11 Ubuntu Dual Boot Not Working [Quick Solutions]

 GRUB (the acronym for GRand Unified Bootloader) is the bootloader that Ubuntu uses to manage the operating systems installed on your computer.

-It is the software that looks at the operating systems installed on your PC and allows you to choose which one to start after switching on the machine.
+The software looks at the operating systems installed on your PC and allows you to choose which one to start after switching on the machine.

-Most of the problems are related to GRUB, so if you cannot boot into Grub and the system boots directly to Windows repeatedly, you will find below some solutions to this problem.
+Most of the problems are related to GRUB, so if you cannot boot into Grub and the system boots directly to Windows repeatedly, you will find some solutions below.

 You can use this guide to fix the following Windows 10-Ubuntu issues:

-• Dual boot option not showing in Windows 10
+• Dual boot option is not showing in Windows 10

 • GRUB menu not showing in Ubuntu